 The quality of relationships we have with friends, colleagues, family and our partner affects both our mental and physical wellbeing.
-Similarly how good you feel emotionally and physically will affect how you get on with your partner - sometimes much more than we realise.
+Similarly how good you feel emotionally and physically will affect how you get on with your partner – sometimes much more than we realize.

 So have a look at the following questions individually and then share your answers with your partner.
-This will help you to assess the bigger picture and take action on changing some of the behaviours that could be affecting your relationship.
+This will help you to assess the bigger picture and take action on changing some of the behaviors that could be affecting your relationship.

 - Overall how well do you feel on a day to day basis?

 - Where would you score your physical health on a scale of 1-10 – with ten being best it can be?

 - Do you smoke – if so how much, when are you most likely to smoke and why do you think you smoke?

 - How much on an average week do you drink ….do you drink to unwind, be social, or to blot things out?

 - On an average week, how well do you eat, do you eat together – is cooking and eating well an important part of your relationship?

 - Are you overweight?
 In terms of your physical appearance, how good do you feel?

 - How well do you sleep?
 Can you see any patterns – what keeps you awake?
 How do you feel after a good night’s sleep?